lauevrar77/insurance-coding-challenge/README.md

 ## Possible enhancements
 - [ ] Fix nacebel english labels that are always empty
 - [ ] Make sections and level collapsible in the form
+- [ ] Create a single view with all the information on the admin interface
 ## Possible (but possibly premature) optimisations
 ### Pre-render codes tree for form